frieda566/FlashPlay/markdowns/documention.md

   Furthermore, I added a header an emoji to make the interface more appealing.

   ### Flashcards.py
-  To Do: Creating a ....
+  To Do: Creating a simple flashcards.py so that it can be used throughout our program

   Solution: